Palestine Liberation Organization: Institutions

 The Palestinian National Council has 740 members and the Executive Committee or ExCo has 18 members.
 The Palestinian Central Council or CC or PCC, established by the PNC in 1973, is the second leading body of the PLO.
 The CC consists of 124 members from the PLO Executive Committee, PNC, PLC and other Palestinian organizations.
 The EC includes 15 representatives of the PLC.
 The CC functions as an intermediary body between the PNC and the EC.
 The CC makes policy decisions when PNC is not in session, acting as a link between the PNC and the PLO-EC.
 The CC is elected by the PNC and chaired by the PNC speaker.

 The PNC serves as the parliament for all Palestinians inside and outside of the Occupied Palestinian Territory, including Jerusalem.
 The PLO is governed internally by its "Fundamental Law", which describes the powers and the relations between the organs of the PLO.

 Ahmad Shukeiri was the first Chairman of the PLO Executive Committee from 1964 to 1967.
 In 1967, he was replaced by Yahia Hammuda.
 Yasser Arafat occupied the position from 1969 until his death in 2004.
 He was succeeded by Mahmoud Abbas (also known as Abu Mazen).

-According to an internal PLO document, the current PNC continues to act if elections are not possible.
+According to an internal PLO document, the PNC continues to act if elections are not possible.
 In absence of elections, most of the members of the PNC are appointed by the executive committee.
 The document further states that "the PNC represents all sectors of the Palestinian community worldwide, including numerous organizations of the resistance movement, political parties, popular organizations and independent personalities and figures from all sectors of life, including intellectuals, religious leaders and businessmen".

+Publications

+The PLO has published various newspapers and magazines first of which was Falastinuna and pamphlets.
+During the late 1970s its publications increased consisting of twenty-nine dailies, eighteen weeklies, thirteen biweeklies, sixty-two monthlies, sixteen quarterlies, and twenty-one annuals.
+Some of them are Falastin Al Thawra and Shu'un Filastiniyya.
+Its official news agency is Wafa.